 ‘This compares to no detectable change over five years when just the PRB technology was used to contain the contaminants on site.
 This is very exciting and shows we are nearing our goal of returning remediated soil to the Casey environment for specific reuse applications.’

 But how clean is clean enough?
-That is the question now occupying the remediation team and ecotoxicologists at the Australian Antarctic Division (see How clean is clean enough?).
+That is the question now occupying the remediation team and ecotoxicologists at the Australian Antarctic Division.
 While the soil will never return to its original state, there will be a point beyond which the effort to continue remediation will be disproportionate to the risks posed to the environment’s flora and fauna.

 While the ecotoxicology work is still in progress, Mr Spedding said the remediation team has enough scientifically sound remediation options and technical expertise to begin to address clean-up issues at more difficult sites.